SourabhMulay/Database-Management-System/Introduction/introduction to db.md

 **Internal/Physical view:** Every algorithm,,,Data compression..hashing..encryption...decryption...indexing stored here in this schema.

-Here changes at one level does not affect...Especially...changes at lower level will not affect upper levels.
+Here changes at one (lower) level does not affect...Especially...changes at lower level will not affect upper levels.
 Thats how here we acheive data independancy.
+Upper level changes does affect lower level tho.